Celebrities who own unusual properties

 Lady Gaga's quirky Laurel Canyon compound

-Outside in the grounds, there is a swimming pool, a rooftop tennis court, various mosaic-embellished patios and an elablorate stone courtyard.
+Outside in the grounds, there's a swimming pool, a rooftop tennis court, various mosaic-embellished patios and an elaborate stone courtyard.

-In November 2021, the House of Gucci star quietly sold the house to model Lizzy Jagger, the daughter of rock star Mick Jagger and actress Jerry Hall.
+In November 2021, the House of Gucci star quietly sold the house to model Lizzy Jagger, the daughter of rock star Mick Jagger and actress Jerry Hall for $6.5m (£5m).

 For starters, it took Dion and husband René Angélil two years to build, plus it sits on 5.7 acres (2.3 ha) of land and features over 400 feet (122m) of coastline.